 If an intubated patient’s condition deteriorates, consider the following possibilities (mnemonic DOPE):

-When available, exhaled CO2 detection (capnography or colorimetry) is recommended as confirmation of tracheal tube position for neonates, infants, and children with a perfusing cardiac rhythm in all settings (eg, prehospital, emergency department [ED], ICU, ward, operating room) (Class I, LOE C) and during intrahospital or interhospital transport.
-(Class IIb, LOE C)
+When available, exhaled CO2 detection (capnography or colorimetry) is recommended as confirmation of tracheal tube position for neonates, infants, and children with a perfusing cardiac rhythm in all settings (eg, prehospital, emergency department [ED], intensive care unit, ward, operating room) (Class I, LOE C) (2010 Part 14) and during intrahospital or interhospital transport.
+(Class IIb, LOE C) (2010 Part 14)

-During cardiac arrest, if exhaled CO2 is not detected, confirm tube position with direct laryngoscopy because the absence of CO2 may reflect very low pulmonary blood flow rather than tube misplacement.
-(Class IIa, LOE C)
+During cardiac arrest, if exhaled CO2 is not detected, confirm tube position with direct laryngoscopy, because the absence of [exhaled] CO2 may reflect very low pulmonary blood flow rather than tube misplacement.
+(Class IIa, LOE C) (2010 Part 14)

-Confirmation of endotracheal tube position by colorimetric end-tidal CO2 detector may be altered by the following:
+Accuracy of colorimetric end-tidal CO2 detector may be affected by the following:

-If capnography is not available, an esophageal detector device (EDD) may be considered to confirm endotracheal tube placement in children weighing >20 kg with a perfusing rhythm), but the data are insufficient to make a recommendation for or against its use in children during cardiac arrest.
-(Class IIb, LOE B)
+If capnography is not available, an esophageal detector device may be considered to confirm endotracheal tube placement in children weighing >20 kg with a perfusing rhythm), but the data are insufficient to make a recommendation for or against its use in children during cardiac arrest.
+(Class IIb, LOE B) (2010 Part 14)

-This technique is intended for temporary use while a more effective airway is obtained.
+This technique [transtracheal catheter oxygenation and ventilation] is intended for temporary use while a more effective airway is obtained.
 Attempt this procedure only after proper training and with appropriate equipment.
-(Class IIb, LOE C)
+(Class IIb, LOE C) (2010 Part 14)

-Newborns who require CPR in other settings (eg, prehospital, ED, pediatric intensive care unit [PICU], etc.), should receive CPR according to infant guidelines: 2 rescuers provide continuous chest compressions with asynchronous ventilations if an advanced airway is in place and a 15:2 ventilation-to-compression ratio if no advanced airway is in place.
-(Class IIb, LOE C)
+For newborns who require CPR in settings other than the delivery room or NICU (eg, prehospital, ED, pediatric intensive care unit, cardiac intensive care unit etc.), it may be reasonable to use [PBLS] infant CPR guidelines: 2 rescuers provide continuous chest compressions with asynchronous ventilation if an advanced airway is in place, or use a 15:2 compression to ventilation ratio if no advanced airway is in place.
+(Class IIb, LOE C) (2010 Part 14)

-It is reasonable to resuscitate newborns with a primary cardiac etiology of arrest, regardless of location, according to infant guidelines, with emphasis on chest compressions.
-(Class IIa, LOE C)
+It is reasonable to resuscitate newborns with a primary cardiac etiology of arrest, regardless of location, according to [PBLS] infant guidelines, with emphasis on [high-quality] chest compressions.
+(Class IIa, LOE C) (2010 Part 14)